jhubrt/demOS/DOCS/BLITSnd/BLITSnd_3.md

                 if speed < 32 then each row will last speed ticks
                 else each row will last 60*50 / speed

+Note that BLS specific effects (STE balance and bitmask set) are not reset when a new key is entered => the last value is kept to allow cumulating with other standard effects.
+So you need to be carefully end these effects where appropriate.

 #### Optimizations

 Obviously, BLITSnd is not a standard .MOD replay routine.
 It is more